Hantises

-Hantises is a book written by Canadian writer Frédérique Bernier, published in 2020 by Nota bene.
+Hantises (English: Hauntings) is a book written by Canadian writer Frédérique Bernier, published in 2020 by Nota bene.
 It won the 2020 Governor General's Literary Award for French-language nonfiction.

 Backstory

 Bernier says, "Hantises is a book that pretty much wrote itself."
 She explains that the first sections were born of an impulse to forge links between life experiences and her relationship with literature.
-The rest became a reality after receiving an invitation from her publisher who at the time was looking for essays for Nota bene's “Miniatures” collection.
+The rest became a reality after receiving an invitation from her publisher who at the time was looking for essays for Nota bene's "Miniatures" collection.

 Synopsis

 Hantises is an intellectual and lyrical autobiography of an alter ego name Friday Burns.
 It raises concerns about perilous connections that exist between books and people's lives.
 It is intended as a tribute to literature and to love stories, whether written on paper or experienced in real life.

 Awards

 Hantises won the 2020 Governor General's Award for French-language non-fiction at the 2020 Governor General's Awards.